Christ Pantocrator (Sinai)

-Christ Pantocrator of Saint Catherine's Monastery is one of the oldest Byzantine religious icons, dating from the 6th century AD.
+The Christ Pantocrator of Saint Catherine's Monastery is one of the oldest Byzantine religious icons, dating from the 6th century AD.
 The earliest known surviving depiction of Jesus Christ as Pantocrator (literally ruler of all), it is regarded by historians and scholars among the most important and recognizable works in the study of Byzantine art as well as Eastern Orthodox and Eastern Catholic Christianity.

 Background

 For a time, the icon was thought to have been dated from the 13th century, since it had been almost completely painted over at that time.
 It was concluded in 1962 that it is from the mid-sixth century, although the exact date of production is still unknown.
 When Saint Catherine's Monastery was founded by the Byzantine emperor Justinian I, late in his reign, between 548 and 565, it enjoyed imperial patronage and donations from Justinian and his court, with the Christ Pantocrator icon having been one of the many possible imperial gifts.
 Because of this, it is generally believed to have been produced in the Byzantine capital of Constantinople.